-The cloud has been one of the most transformative technologies of the past several decades.
-According to Gartner, public cloud services spending will increase from $313 billion in 2020 to $482 billion in 2022.
+The rise of cloud computing has been one of the most transformative technologies of the past several decades.
+According to research firm Gartner, public cloud services spending will increase from $313 billion in 2020 to $482 billion in 2022.
 Further, by 2026, it will exceed 45 percent of all enterprise IT spending, up from less than 17 percent in 2021.
 There’s no doubt that cloud adoption will continue to increase.

-The COVID-19 pandemic has been a critical driver of this pivot to a “cloud-first adoption policy” in many sectors, including the financial services and insurance industry.
-According to one study, today’s insurers and their CIOs (chief information officers) are actively embracing cloud infrastructure strategies, while they were “highly skeptical” of cloud computing just five years ago.
+Covid-19 drove that “cloud-first adoption policy” across many sectors, including the financial services and insurance industry.
+According to one study, today’s insurers and their CIOs (chief information officers) now embrace cloud infrastructure strategies, while they were “highly skeptical” of cloud computing just five years ago.

 Since 2018, the number of insurers using the cloud has increased from 70 percent to more than 90 percent.
 Insurance companies can leverage many benefits from cloud adoption.
-These benefits – along with the key challenges and risks – are explored in this article.
+Those benefits — and their key challenges and risks — are explored in this article.

 What Are the Benefits Driving Cloud Adoption in Insurance?

-Historically, the insurance industry had been slow to adopt cloud technology, but now it is coming around.
-First, the cloud provides “anywhere, anytime access” that enables business continuity for any kind of organization.
+Historically the insurance industry had been slow to adopt cloud technology; now that’s changing.
+First, the cloud provides “anywhere, anytime access,” supporting business continuity for any organization.
 Shifting to the cloud helps firms to adapt to changing work environments and meet evolving business (and customer) needs.

-Some other critical benefits of the cloud for insurers are:
+Some other critical benefits of the cloud for insurers are listed below.

 Increase Infrastructure Agility

-By adopting a cloud-first adoption policy, insurance organizations can modernize and optimize their legacy, on-premises infrastructure.
-A cloud-based infrastructure, which can be easily deployed, allows insurance teams to develop and roll out new products or applications more quickly and achieve faster time-to-market.
+Insurance organizations can modernize and optimize their legacy, on-premises infrastructure by adopting a cloud-first adoption policy.
+A cloud-based infrastructure, with its easy deployment, allows insurance teams to develop and roll out new products or applications more quickly and achieve faster time-to-market.

-In the long term, the cloud is the key to modernizing enterprise application platforms and helping insurance companies successfully implement digital transformation initiatives.
-This is why a survey by EY found that for 61 percent of respondents, digital transformation is the primary trigger for cloud adoption.
+In the long term, the cloud is the key to modernizing enterprise application platforms and helping insurance companies implement digital transformation programs successfully.
+(To no surprise, a survey from EY found that for 61 percent of respondents, digital transformation is the primary trigger for cloud adoption.)

-Traditionally, insurers would over-allocate computing and IT resources to handle sudden spikes in demand.
+Traditionally, insurers have over-allocated computing and IT resources to handle sudden spikes in demand.
 This practice frequently results in waste and increased costs.
 In contrast, the cloud’s elastic, scalable architecture is flexible.
 As business needs change, insurers can scale these resources up or down while controlling costs and eliminating resource waste.

 Modern insurance buyers demand digital solutions, fast answers, and customized offerings.
 For 80 percent of consumers, brand experiences are as critical as the products.
-Legacy, on-premises infrastructure is not agile enough to support these new-age customer needs.
+Legacy, on-premises infrastructure needs to be more agile to support these modern customer needs.

-But the cloud is.
+The cloud already has that agility.
 By moving to the cloud, insurers can speed up innovation and offer meaningful digital experiences to improve customer satisfaction and build loyalty.

-Moreover, pay-as-you-go pricing cuts initial capital expenditure (CAPEX), while ongoing operating expenditures (OPEX) are transparent, predictable, and easier to control.
+Moreover, pay-as-you-go pricing cuts your up-front capital expenditure (capex), while ongoing operating expenses (opex) are transparent, predictable, and easier to control.

-Further, the cloud helps automate several routine insurance processes such as customer enrollment, claims management, and underwriting, which reduces operational costs even more.
+Further, the cloud helps automate several routine insurance processes, such as customer enrollment, claims management, and underwriting; that reduces operational costs even more.

 Improve Operational Efficiency